Agbeli/MLR_project/README.md

   - Design pipeline in addressing this problem.

 - Developed MLR model to address water-quality problem at beach site: Use case hunntington beach site.

+- The source code contains the pipeline to the implementation of the model: Here are;

+  - Exploratory Data Analysis
+  - Feature Engineering/ transformation for following specific assumption
+  - Model fitting pipeline
+  - Model Diagnostic pipeline